-The SENDCo will hold details of all information, including provision and targets for students identified with SEND.
+Our SENDCo will hold details of all information, including provision and targets for students identified with SEND.

-- The following information is easily accessible to all staff: - · A copy of the school's SEND policy and register. - Guidance on the identification of special educational needs. - Practical advice and teaching strategies for types of special educational needs. - Information and strategies for individual students. - Information available through the SEND Local Offer.
+- The following information is easily accessible to all staff: - A copy of The Carlton Junior Academy's SEND policy and register. - Guidance on the identification of special educational needs.

+- Practical advice and teaching strategies for types of special educational needs. - Information and strategies for individual students. - Information available through the SEND Local Offer.